apj-aih/cloud-native-workshop/Lab-2/pipeline-deployment-to-ocp.md

     spec:
       params:
         - name: deployment
-          description: The name of the deployment patch the image
+          description: The name of the deployment to patch the image
           type: string
         - name: IMAGE
           description: Location of image to be patched with